Eryx (Sicily): Later history

 From this time the town of Eryx sinks into insignificance, and it may even be doubted whether it was ever restored.
 Cicero (106–43 BC) alludes to the temple, but never notices the town; and Strabo speaks of it as in his day almost uninhabited.
 Pliny, indeed, enumerates the Erycini among the municipal communities of Sicily; but the circumstance mentioned by Tacitus, that it was the Segestans who applied to Tiberius for the restoration of the temple, would seem to indicate that the sanctuary was at that time dependent, in a municipal sense, on Segesta.
 No trace of the subsequent existence of the town of Eryx is found; the remaining inhabitants appear to have settled on the summit of the hill, where the modern town of Erice has grown up on the site of the temple.
 No remains of the ancient city are extant; but it appears to have occupied the site now marked by the convent of Santa Anna, about halfway down the mountain.

+Anagogia and Katagogia

+Anagogia (ἀναγώγια) was a festival celebrated at Eryx in honour of Aphrodite.
+The inhabitants of the place believed that, at a certain period of the year, the goddess went over into Africa, and that all the pigeons of the town and its neighbourhood likewise departed to accompany her.

+Nine days afterwards, at the so-called katagogia (καταγώγια, meaning return), one pigeon having returned and entered the temple, the rest followed.
+This was the signal for general rejoicing and feasting.
+The whole district was said at this time to smell of butter, which the inhabitants believed to be a sign that Aphrodite had returned.